Day Center

 Project status

 We signed an agreement on May 4, 2026 to purchase the property at 2020 Pacific Street as the site for a new, year-round day center that will open this fall to provide services for people who are homeless.
-The agreement will be sent to the City Council to be ratified after the 90-day due diligence period is complete.
+After the due diligence period, including an environmental review required by HUD, the agreement will be sent to City Council to be ratified.

 On March 30, 2026, we issued a request for proposals to find a day center operator.
 The operator was selected and began the contracting process on May 11, 2026.
 More details will be available when the contract is complete.